stevejiang/gotable/README.md

 	cd $GOPATH/src/github.com/stevejiang/gotable

-	#build gotable, it will download rocksdb automatically if not found
+	#build GoTable, it will download rocksdb automatically if not found
 	make

 The build tool uses curl or wget to download rocksdb.
-If your computer has trouble to connect internet, please manually download and build rocksdb, and then use the following command to build gotable:
+If your computer has trouble to connect internet, please manually download and build rocksdb, and then use the following command to build GoTable:

 	#use prebuilt rocksdb
 	make CGO_CFLAGS="-I/path/to/rocksdb/include" CGO_LDFLAGS="-L/path/to/rocksdb"